News and Articles

 Some users will be paid up to $45(US) per month for their contributions.

 Note: peerReview does its work when a network connection is present.
 Modem users will notice that the client is not active while they are offline.
 A work unit is completed in 15 minutes, so it is possible for modem users to contribute useful work.
-The client supports some firewalls.
+The client supports some firewalls; it does not support users behind proxy servers.

-Version 3.0 of the PEER client is available as of June 18, 2001 for Windows, Solaris and Linux.
+Version 5.0 of the PEER client is available as of November 22, 2003 for Windows.
 The client allows you to configure how much work your system contributes.
-Windows PEER users' clients will update automatically.
-Solaris and Linux users can download the software by going to the user login page and selecting "Download the Porivo PEER."
+PEER users' clients will update automatically (or you can download the client software).

 open-source distributed Internet crawler."
 The client "crawls" websites